-Since the first visit from David Cameron in 2010, the second being last year, CCE invested £100million in Wakefield, boosting its manufacturing capabilities with the most innovative and efficient technologies available.
+Since the first visit from David Cameron in 2010, the second being last year, CCEP invested £100million in Wakefield, boosting its manufacturing capabilities with the most innovative and efficient technologies available.

-97% of the drinks sold in Great Britain are made here, and we want to keep it that way.
-That’s why we invested £52 million in our plants across Great Britain.
+97% of the drinks sold in Great Britain are made here, and CCEP want to keep it that way.
+That’s why they invested £52 million in their plants across Great Britain.

 In Sidcup, where a high-speed canning line produces 150ml mini-cans and 250ml slimline cans.

 In Morpeth new equipment to make glacéau smartwater.
 British spring water is vapour-distilled before electrolytes are added to give a crisp, clean taste.